-Using calculations based on the summary above, the Trustees of ESE consider that the required level of readily useable reserves should be $\[ \le \]$ 1.414m for EJE and that there is sufficient currently in reserve to support this.
-These figures are calculated using the rate of exchange on 31 December 2020.
-Also using calculations based on the summary above, the Trustees of ESE consider that the reserve for general ESE activity should be $\[ \le \]$ 1.785 m.
-The total of the two reserves is $\[ \le \]$ 3.199m and the current total unrestricted income fund as shown in the audited accounts is $\[ \le \]$ 4.771m excluding the restricted funds.
-There is therefore a surplus above the reserve requirement of $\[ \le \]$ 1.572m.
-As described previously, a cautious approach will be taking to utilizing these funds due to the current uncertainties that remain due to the pandemic.
+Using calculations based on the summary above, the Trustees of ESE consider that the required level of readily useable reserves should be €1.520M for EJE and that there is sufficient currently in reserve to support this.
+These figures are calculated using the rate of exchange on 31 December 2021.
+Also using calculations based on the summary above, the Trustees of ESE consider that the reserve for general ESE activity should be €2.138M.
+The total of the two reserves is €3.658M and the current total unrestricted income fund as shown in the audited accounts is €6.198M excluding the restricted funds.
+There is therefore a surplus above the reserve requirement of €2.540M.
+As described previously, although project investment is planned to utilise a proportion of these funds, the financial situation will be evaluated on an ongoing basis due to the current uncertainties that remain due to the pandemic.